 Because we have limited financial, scientific and managerial resources, we focus on research programs and product candidates that we identify for specific indications among many potential options.
 As a result, we may forego or delay pursuit of opportunities with other product candidates or for other indications that later prove to have greater commercial potential.
 Our resource allocation decisions may cause us to fail to capitalize on viable commercial products or profitable market opportunities.
 Our spending on current and future research and development programs and product candidates for specific indications may not yield any commercially viable medicines.
 If we do not accurately evaluate the commercial potential or target market for a particular product candidate, we may relinquish valuable rights to that product candidate through collaboration, licensing, or other royalty arrangements in cases in which it would have been more advantageous for us to retain sole development and commercialization rights to such product candidate.
-Any such event could have a material adverse effect on our business, financial condition, results of operations, and prospects.
+For example, in October 2023, we implemented a strategic restructuring to prioritize development of our ex vivo and in vivo sickle cell disease programs, including BEAM-101, our ESCAPE conditioning strategy, and in vivo delivery to hematopoietic stem cells program, as well as our in vivo base editor BEAM-302 in development for the treatment of alpha-1 antitrypsin deficiency.
+We also announced plans to explore partnership opportunities for continued development of select programs, including BEAM-201 and other potential ex vivo CAR-T therapies.
+While we may identify new collaboration partners who can progress some of these programs, we may not be successful in doing so in a timely manner, on acceptable terms or at all.
+We may otherwise fail to raise sufficient additional capital in order to progress these programs ourselves or we may determine, for internal resource allocation purposes or for other reasons, to abandon development of these programs.
+As a result, we could miss valuable opportunities to capitalize on the potential of the programs.
+We may also allocate internal resources to a product candidate in a therapeutic area in which it would have been more advantageous to enter into a collaboration or that does not prove to have viable commercial opportunities.
+Any failure to use our financial and human resources efficiently could harm our business and operations.

-We may conduct clinical trials at sites outside the United States.
+We plan to conduct clinical trials at sites outside the United States.
 The FDA may not accept data from trials conducted in such locations, and the conduct of trials outside the United States could subject us to additional delays and expense.